-Welcome to the resource page for the Library of Virginia’s eleventh annual Brown Teacher Institute, held in August 2020.
-The eleventh annual Brown Teacher Institute focused on legacies of slavery and racism in the Commonwealth and this page offers tools, resources, and content to aid educators in teaching these topics in the classroom.
+This resource page was developed as part of the Library of Virginia’s 11th annual Brown Teacher Institute, held in August 2020, which focused on legacies of slavery and racism in the Commonwealth.
+This page offers tools, resources, and content to aid educators in teaching these topics in the classroom.
 The Institute was virtual only and featured guest speakers and live Q&As, the videos of which can be found below.

 The 2020 Brown Teacher Institute keynote speaker, sponsored by Virginia Humanities, featured Dr. Hasan Kwame Jeffries in conversation with Norfolk 4th grade teacher Chris Mathews.
 They discussed the work Dr. Jeffries has done with the Southern Poverty Law Center’s Teaching Hard History initiative, which has designed a framework for teaching slavery in K-12 classrooms.